Need to talk? Call 1800 882 436.

 If you've been advised not to have sex during your pregnancy and this is contributing to your feelings of stress, speak with your maternity care provider.
 Counselling options are available and are often very beneficial.

-You also shouldn’t have sex if you don’t want to.
-Sex should only happen when you and your partner are both consenting and agree.
+You shouldn't have sex if you don't want to.
+Sex should only happen when you and your partner both agree to have sex.

 What positions are more comfortable during pregnancy?